rinogrego/rinogrego/README.md

 My name is Rino, a mathematics student who love to learn about technology.
 I currently live in Bogor, Indonesia.

-I have a passion in data-related fields such as data analysis, data scientist, and data engineering.
+I have deep interests in data-related fields, specifically data science, machine learning engineering, and data analytics.
 I also know a bit about web development because of my curiosity and desire to learn about technology, with preference in the backend side.
-I work mainly with Python due to its readability and wide range of applications that intersect with my interests.
+I mainly used Python due to its readability and wide range of applications that intersect with my interests.

-Planning to learn React, DevOps, and Parallel Computing.
+Things-to-learn: React, DevOps/MLOps, and Parallel Computing.

 <!-- ## Fields of Interest
 - Data Analysis